MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 When **Block activities** is set as the **Activity type**, you can select specific activities to block in specific apps.
 All activities from selected apps will be monitored and reported in the Activity log.
 The specific activities you select will be blocked if you select the **Block** action.
 The specific activities you selected will raise alerts if you select the **Test** action and have alerts turned on.

+Examples of blocked activities include:

+* **Send Teams message**: Use it to block messages sent from Microsoft Teams, or block Teams messages containing specific content
+* **Print**: Use it to block Print actions
+* **Copy**: Use it to block copy to clipboard actions or only block copy for specific content

 **Block specific activities** and apply it to specific groups to create a comprehensive read-only mode for your organization.

 ## <a name="protect-download"></a>Protect files on download